Mister Miracle: Publication history

 When the character was revived as part of the Justice League International lineup in 1987, a one-shot special by writer Mark Evanier and artist Steve Rude was published in 1987.
 This special was followed by an ongoing series that began in January 1989, written by J. M. DeMatteis and drawn by Ian Gibson.
 Other writers who contributed to the title include Keith Giffen, Len Wein, and Doug Moench.
 This run lasted 28 issues before cancellation in 1991.
 The series was largely humor-driven, per Giffen's reimagining Scott Free, his wife Big Barda, and their friend Oberon, who pretended to be Scott's uncle, as living in suburbia when they were not fighting evil with the Justice League.

 In 1996, a series written by Kevin Dooley showed Scott attempting to escape his destiny as a New God by working for a charitable foundation in New York.
 This ran for seven issues, before all Fourth World titles were canceled for the launch of Jack Kirby's Fourth World.

 In addition, Scott's ally and wife Big Barda was made a member of the revived Justice League and appeared regularly in the Jack Kirby's Fourth World series by John Byrne.

-With the launching of Grant Morrison's meta-series Seven Soldiers, Mister Miracle was revived as a four-issue miniseries.
+With the launching of Grant Morrison's meta-series Seven Soldiers (2005–2006), Mister Miracle was revived as a four-issue miniseries.
 This miniseries focused instead on Scott's sidekick and apprentice Shilo Norman, who died.

-In 2017, the character returned in a 12 issue limited series written by Tom King (Batman, The Omega Men: The End is Here, The Vision, The Sheriff of Babylon) and illustrated by Mitch Gerads (Batman, Sheriff of Babylon).
+In 2017, the character returned in a 12-issue limited series written by Tom King and illustrated by Mitch Gerads.

 From July 2021 to January 2022, Mister Miracle: The Source of Freedom was published as a six issue miniseries starring Shilo Norman as Mister Miracle.
 The series was written by Brandon Easton and drawn by Fico Ossio.